cnorick/curse-of-strahd-notes/Characters/Ireena Kolyana.md

 	- She's really good with the needle {given time to learn, she can pick up the basics of medical care/herbalism}
 		- {mechanically, let her unlock the *Healer* feat + the ability to make *Healer Kits*}
 			- Not good enough to do it during combat though
+- She tries to be helpful to the party and not stand in the way
+	-

 ## What They Want
 - She wants the characters to bury her father